February 10, 2020

-Auto dialer software can help improve agent productivity by working through lists of numbers more quickly than when agents have to choose a number and dial it themselves.
+Auto dialer software for outbound call centers can help improve agent productivity by working through lists of numbers more quickly than when agents have to choose a number and dial it themselves.
 In addition, automated dialers can offer an advantage in the ability to distinguish between live human pick-ups and non-connects.
 Systems that can “screen” out unsuccessful dial attempts – such as busy signals, no answers, disconnected numbers and even answering machines (which may first appear as a live customer) – rather than passing them through to agents will help further increase agent productivity, as well as reduce agent fatigue.

 Regulatory Compliance and Automatic Dialing Systems

 Compliance is also a critical element for autodialers.
 Anybody wishing to use an automated dialer to contact many people will need to maintain compliance with the relevant laws in their country.
 The ability to maintain records, demonstrate drop call percentages on campaigns and avoid calling numbers listed in any federal, state, or company ‘Do Not Call’ lists is essential for continued legal use of any autodialer.
 More strict regulations, such as the TCPA’s regulations for wireless dialing and consent, veto the use of an automatic dialer or automated-capable system, even if a number is entered manually.
 For these cases, companies must have an alternate contact plan in place (such as Noble’s patented Compliance Appliance) – but that is a much more complex discussion for another day.